michael/documents-legacy/2013-01-09-substance-okfn.md

 ### Open Source

-Behind the scenes Substance is mainly composed by a stack of [open source modules](http://interior.substance.io/modules/composer.html) that will be publicly released under the Open Source MIT license, so anyone can contribute and help developing an open standard for annotated text.
+Behind the scenes Substance is mainly composed by a stack of [open source modules](http://interior.substance.io/modules/composer.html) that are publicly released under the Open Source MIT license, so anyone can contribute and help developing an open standard for annotated text.
 Substance is meant to be an interoperable platform, rather than a product.
 It's infrastructure can be used by anyone to build specialized applications on top of it.

 ### Content is data